niu-lab/MetaGeneConsensus/README.md

        frame               --Show the help of how to transform the ORFs into unified coordinates style protein             --Show the help of how to generate protein sequences according to ORFs cd-hit              --Show the help of cd-hit
-       validate            --Identify whether a gene is true or false and give statistical results
+       validate            --Identify whether a gene is true or false and give statistical results consensus           --Show the help of consensus algorithm for gene prediction

 System Requirements
 -------